Aldin322/Yasinusta/readme.txt

 ``LICHESS_TOKEN`` environment variable and drives the full game via the Bot API once the opponent accepts.
 Use ``--depth`` and ``--sacrifice-margin`` if you want to tweak the engine parameters, and pass ``--rated`` to play rated games.
+If Lichess omits the ``wtime``/``btime`` fields for an update (something that can happen for the very first move), the helper now falls back to a 1.5 second budget so SacrificeBot still responds immediately instead of thinking forever.
 If Lichess rejects the challenge, the CLI now prints the exact error reported by the API instead of crashing with a ``KeyError``, and it understands both of the slightly different JSON shapes that the challenge endpoint can return.
 After a